-As we outline in our ECIS Effective Governance quality standards, trustees and governors, in partnership with the head of school, play a critical leadership role in international schools.
+As we outline in our ECIS Effective Governance quality standards and in our tome, Governance in International Schools, trustees and governors, in partnership with the head of school, play a critical leadership role in international schools.
 Effective practices, policies, and behaviours at the governance level comprise an essential part of the foundation of stable and strong international schools, and that holds true whether we are considering not-for-profit or for-profit governing boards.

 To venture into the world of international schools is to recognise the immense responsibility that comes with education; namely, to provide transformative experiences of learning that will empower young people to serve as promising change-makers, key influencers, and leaders around the world.
 Although trustees and governors of all types of international schools must pay attention to the operational bottom line, they must acknowledge that they serve as the custodians of the growth and development of young people, an awesome undertaking.

 Schools confront issues such as risk management, planning for innovation, and fundraising that are sometimes not as clear as similar functions in typical corporations.
 What remains clear, however, is that there is no difference in the fiduciary duties and responsibilities of those comprising the governing body.
 ECIS Governance Foundations allows you to examine a number of key roles fulfilled by the governing body, with due attention given, where needed, to any distinctions between not-for-profit and for-profit boards.